logotip4ik/portfolio/content/about-me.md

-My name is Bogdan Kostyuk and I am Ukrainian based Front End developer, passionate about UI effects, animations and code.
-Mostly in use are Nuxt.js and Next.js, Scss for styling and Gsap for smooth animations, also recently got my hands on three.js.
+My name is _Bogdan Kostyuk_ and I am Ukrainian based Front End developer, passionate about UI effects, animations and code.
+Mostly in use are NuxtJS and Next.js, SCSS for styling and GreenSock for smooth animations, also recently got my hands on ThreeJS.